stulldude/BeyondTo20/README.md

 * BT20 uses two seperate chrome profiles, a default, and a profile 2.
 Copy your path for chrome profiles there, or into a .env such as written on line 17 & 18.
 (default path should be similar to this "C:/Users/{USERNAME}/AppData/Local/Google/Chrome/User Data/")

+* Navigate to where BT20.py is located on your terminal

+* Run `python BT20.py`

 * If this is your first time using BT20:<br/>
-  Login with your preferred OAUTH provider on D&D Beyond.
+  * Login with your preferred OAUTH provider on D&D Beyond.
 If you are not able to login with google, you can try and allow less secure apps permissions, however this did not work with my testing. <br/>
-  The method that works for me is creating a new google account for this app.
+  * The method that works for me is creating a new google account for this app.

  * Create a new character<br/>
-  suggested class: Homebrew "Scribe"<br/>
+  * suggested class: Homebrew "Scribe"<br/>
-  suggested background: "Scribe of the Chromium Dragon.
+  * suggested background: "Scribe of the Chromium Dragon.
 Job description: Transcribe messages for those in another plane, and write them to something they call 'text area'.
 Pay is in exposure."

 * If this is a new campaign or you just made your 'Scribe of the Chromium Dragon':<br/>
-  Invite your BT20 listener character to your campaign.
+  * Invite your BT20 listener character to your campaign.

 * Select your campaign from 'my campaigns'